zhinst/laboneq-applications/examples/guide-logbook.md

 amplitude_rabi_files
 ```

-At the moment there is only a single file saved.
+Let us look at the file `log.jsonl`.
 This is the log of what took place.
 The log is stored in a format called "JSONL" which means each line of the log is a simple Python dictionary stored as JSON.
+Larger objects and certain types of data are stored as separate files in a subfolder called `obj` or, for some important data, in the same folder.

 Let's open the file and list the logs: